-This class includes observables describing the line, as well as the main physical properties of the transition originating it.
+This class includes observables, e.g. measured physical parameters, describing the line, as well as the main physical properties of the transition originating it.

 Recombination and dissociations are expressed through atomic coefficients rather than through global properties.

 2.1.3.1 Line.title